-The exchange rate used for the conversion of base remuneration in Pound sterling into US dollars is 1.2064.
+The exchange rate used for the conversion of base remuneration in Pound sterling into US dollars is 1.2568.

 The Company is in a position whereby preservation of capital is considered to be paramount.
-Consequently, salaries remain reduced and a small bonus was awarded to the Executive Director in 2022.
+Consequently, salaries remain reduced and no bonus was awarded to the Executive Director in 2023.
 It is the intention that both executives and staff should be accordingly compensated, in the meantime, through the award of options under the Plan.
 Salaries are reviewed annually with effect from 1 January.
 Benefits in kind comprise life insurance and health insurance.
-As at 31 December 2022, there was one Executive Director (2021: one) and three Non-Executive Directors (2021: three).
+As at 31 December 2023, there was one Executive Director (2022: one) and three Non-Executive Directors (2022: three).
 There was an average number of one Executive Director and three Non-Executive Directors holding office during the year.